-- Assist senior waiter/steward in side station, set up or in mise-en-place and according to his order. - Attend the daily briefing before the work. - Mise-en-place(putting things into proper place) of his section - Mise-en-scene (prepared environment for guest like putting table at the right place) - Food and Beverage pick up and service on the table. - Buss the trays and crumble on the table. - Receive and greet the guests and get them seated. - Remove soiled, plates and dishes from the guest table. - Exchange of soiled linen from the housekeeping such as a napkin, wiping clothes, solied table clothes, etc. - Take guest orders for Food and Beverage and making KOT (Kitchen Order Ticket) and BOT (Bar Order Ticket) - Wipie of cutlery, crockery and glasswares for efficient service and stock. - Attend to guest needs as per requirement. - Present the check/bill, when requested by the guest.
+- Assist senior waiter/steward in side station, set up or in mise-en-place and according to his order. - Attend the daily briefing before the work. - Mise-en-place(putting things into proper place) of his section - Mise-en-scene (prepared environment for guest like putting table at the right place) - Food and Beverage pick up and service on the table.

+- Buss the trays and crumble on the table. - Receive and greet the guests and get them seated. - Remove soiled, plates and dishes from the guest table. - Exchange of soiled linen from the housekeeping such as napkin, wiping clothes, solied table clothes, etc. - Take guest orders for Food and Beverage and making KOT (Kitchen Order Ticket) and BOT (Bar Order Ticket) - Wipie of cutlery, crockery and glass wares for efficient service and stock. - Attend to guest needs as per requirement. - Present the check/bill, when requested by the guest.

-7.4.12 Trainee / Commis De Barraseur:
+7.4 .12 TRAINEE / COMMIS DE BARRASEUR

 The trainees work closely with the waiters, fetching orders from the kitchen and the bar, and clearing the side station in a restaurant.
-They serve water and assist the waiter.
-They are mainly responsible for the mise-en-place, and stacking the sideboard with the necessary service equipment.
-The debarrasseur is the 'learner', having just joined the food service staff, and possibly wishing to take up food service as a career.
+They serve water and assist the waiter, they are mainly responsible for the mise-en-place, and stacking the side board with the necessary equipment for service, the debarrasseur is the 'learner', having just joined the food service staff, and possibly wishing to take up food service as a carreer.

-7.4 .13 Wine Waiter / Sommelier:
+7.4 .13 WINE WAITER / SOMMELIER

-Wine waiters have an important role to play in reputed establishments.
-Their job is to take orders for the service of wine and alcoholic beverages and serve them during the meal.
-Hence they should be knowledgeable about wines that accompany a particular dish and how they should be served.
+Wine waiters have an important role to play in reputed establishments. their job is to take orders for the service of wine and alcoholic beverages and serve them during the meal. hence they should be knowledgeable about wines that accompany a particular dish and the manner in which they should be served.
 They should also be aware of the licensing laws prevalent in the city and should be efficient sales persons.

-7.4.14 Room Service Waiters/Chef D'etage:
+7.4.14 ROOM SERVICE WAITERS / CHEF D'ETAGE

-Room service waiters work in the room service outlet, serving food and beverage to guests in their rooms.
-The order is placed by the guest on telephone, and is recorded on a Kitchen Order Ticket (K.O.T).
+Room service waiters work in the room service outlet, serving food and beverage to guests in their rooms. the order is placed by the guest on telephone, and is recorded on a Kitchen Order Ticket (K.O.T).
 It is then passed on to the duty captain.

 The duty captain in turn places the order in the kitchen or the bar, as the case may be.
 The room service waiter who has been assigned that order, sets the tray according to the food or beverage ordered, picks up and delivers the order when it is ready.

-7.4.15 Carver/Trancheur:
+7.4.15 CARVER / TRANCHEUR